Multi-region load testing using k6

 If nothing starts, check the manager log.

-k6 Died safely from OOM
+k6 Died safely in OOM

 This time, the test was run with 500,000 virtual users.